CDPR-Modding-Documentation/WolvenKit-8-Wiki/getting-started/creating-a-mod.md

 ### Testing In Game

+To test any REDmod in game, you need to select "Enable mods" from the REDlauncher after installing the REDmod DLC.

 To verify this texture mod in game, equip the outer torso item `Replica of Johnny's Samurai jacket`.
 The jacket can be obtained through normal gameplay during the main questline.
 Alternatively, the jacket can be added to the player inventory by using the [**Cyber Engine Tweaks**](https://wiki.redmodding.org/cyber-engine-tweaks/console/how-do-i#give-myself-money-or-items) console.

 {% hint style="info" %}